miakepia/portfolio/pages/taxonomy.md

 <div class="grid">
 <div class="right">
-  <h3>We shipped related links</h3>
+  <h3>We used machine learning</h3>

   We understood how the site fits together, and we had a rich, deep taxonomy.
 Jobs gave us a way to understand journeys and prioritise features.

-  By combining these elements, we were able to begin writing related link ‘formulas’ that could be generated automatically using machine learning.
+We used these elements with machine learning to generate related links.

   Publishers could choose from a list of machine-generated related links or add their own.
 We could now add related links to the thousands of pages that had none.